 Teams may have 9, 10, 11 or 12 players in the starting lineup.
 Those starting players may rotate freely defensively, while remaining in the same place in the lineup.
 Substitutions to the starting lineup will result in the starter conceding eligibility to re-enter the game.
 The substitute will assume the place in the batting order of the player being substituted for and may rotate freely defensively.
 The score keeper should be notified of all substitutions, but not of any free defensive rotations.
 If play has not begun, illegal re-entries/unrecorded substitutions will be replaced with the correct player with no penalty.
 If play has begun, unrecorded substitutions/illegal re-entries will result in the offending player being called out.
 The correct player will assume the place of the illegal player and the game will resume.

 - Players should have on same colors shirts for league games but are suggested to wear shirts with different numbers.

-- Balls: The ball will be a Dudley Thunder SY Classic M (12”) and Classic W (11”).
-Balls will be provided by the Youngsville Sports Complex and Umpires will have them each game.
+- Balls: The ball will be a Dudley Thunder SY Classic M (12”), Worth Super Gold Dot Extreme Classic M (12”), and Dudley Thunder SY Classic W (11”).
+Balls will be provided by the Youngsville Sports Complex.
+Additional balls can be purchased in the umpire’s room.

 - Cleats: Cleats are allowed on fields but NO METAL SPIKES ALLOWED.